AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**How much storage comes with [!DNL Dynamic Media]?**
-Sixty gigabytes of storage is included.
+Dynamic Media comes with 60 GB of storage.
 You can purchase additional storage in blocks of 250 GB.
-Check your contract details to obtain your current storage allotment.
+Check your contract details so you can obtain your current storage allotment.

 +++